0xbitx/DEDSEC_REDIRMASK/README.md

 * Kali Linux
 * Parrot OS
 * Ubuntu

-## Legal Disclaimer
+### LEGAL DISCLAIMER
+⚠️ **WARNING**: This tool is intended for:
+- Authorized penetration testing
+- Security research and education
+- Ethical hacking with explicit permission
+- Red team exercises with proper authorization

-This tool is intended for educational and security research purposes only.
-Unauthorized usage may be illegal in your jurisdiction.
-The author is not responsible for any misuse of this tool.
+**Unauthorized use of this tool for malicious purposes is strictly prohibited and may violate local and international laws.
+Always ensure you have explicit permission before testing any system or individual.
+The developers are not responsible for misuse of this software.**